candycorn1546/AutoAppointment/README.md

   - After filling in the zip code, it will compare the date with the current date set by the user.
   - If the date is earlier, then it will email the user with the earlier date and the first time slot available for that day
   - After emailing a user, it will sleep for 5 minutes before running again to see if there is an earlier date

+### Disclaimer
+  - The sole purpose of this project is to automate the process of checking for DPS appointments.
+It is intended for personal use only and should not be used for any commercial or unauthorized purposes.